NawafSwe/investor_builtin/Readme.md

   - Cockroachdb
   - RabbitMQ
   -
-- Create your own python environment:
+- Create your own environment, please refer to .env.example
-  - ``python3 -m venv venv``
-- Activate python environment:
-  - ``source venv/bin/activate``

-- Run the following command to start the celery and beat:
-  - ``celery -A api.main.celery_app beat``
-- Run the following command to start the fastAPI server:
+- Run docker compose up to spin up:
-  - ``uvicorn api.main:app --host 0.0.0.0 --port 8000``
+  - FastAPI server
+  - Celery
+  - Celery beat

 - Once you start the project, there will be already defined alert rules for the investor.
 You can check the rules by going to the following url:
   - http://localhost:8000/alert-rules